AnyaLyaLya/news-wave/README.md

 The component handles error cases gracefully.
 If the API is down or the response is malformed, appropriate error messages are displayed.

-### Unit Tests

-Unit tests are implemented using Jest and React Testing Library.
-Run tests using: `npm test`

 ## Bonus Points

 ### Search Functionality